 This dashboard is a database that EIP assembled using air pollution monitoring data that companies have reported to EPA or on their own websites since 2018.
 The dashboard identifies plants that must take action to reduce benzene concentrations.
 It also identifies gaps in current regulations.
 For example, while levels at some plants have decreased over the past several years, levels at other plants have remained high.
 Despite the need for enforcement in these cases, action level exceedances are not violations under current regulations.
 These gaps need to be closed in order to better protect downwind communities exposed to dangerous levels of toxic air pollution.

 Beyond the EPA monitoring and public reporting rules that went into effect in 2018, the EPA has also required several chemical plants and other facilities to begin fenceline benzene monitoring programs through enforcement actions.
-The agency in April 2024 issued new rules that will require approximately 218 chemical plants to monitor for up to six pollutants—benzene, 1,3-butadiene, ethylene oxide, vinyl chloride, chloroprene, and ethylene dichloride— starting in June 2026, and the first year of data will be published in June 2027.
+The agency in April 2024 issued a rule that will require approximately 218 chemical plants to monitor for up to six pollutants—benzene, 1,3-butadiene, ethylene oxide, vinyl chloride, chloroprene, and ethylene dichloride.
+Under the 2024 rule, companies are required to begin monitoring in June 2026.
+However, EPA has indicated that EPA intends to weaken or repeal these requirements through new rules.

 Prior Fenceline Reporting and Analysis